Supports in employment

 These changes aim to improve employment outcomes for NDIS participants.
 It gives them more choice and control over where they work and who supports them to achieve their employment goals.

-In order to support ADE providers, there will be an 18-month transition period.
+In order to support ADE providers, there is an 18-month transition period.

-This means ADEs can choose when to move to the new pricing until 31 December 2021.
-Then before they must claim against the new pricing.
+This means ADEs can choose when to move to the new pricing until 31 December 2021, but from 1 January 2022 they must claim using the new pricing framework.

 Detailed information and resources for participants and providers are available to support the transition.